 If you’re after something off the beaten track, then exploring East London with it’s street art and distinctive architecture is a definite must-have.
 This location is very popular with my expat clients living in Islington and nearby areas when they want to capture their time in London and their neighbourhood.

-13. Your Home or Hotel
+13. Your home or hotel

-When booking a longer photoshoot (for example my Adventure Session or the Day in the Life), starting or finishing in your hotel suite or apartment is a brilliant option to complement the story of your stay in London.
+Starting or finishing in your hotel suite or apartment is a brilliant option to complement the story of your stay in London.
 I’ve photographed at Hotel Cafe Royal, The Dorchester and Intercontinental Park Lane, as well as private and rental apartments in Mayfair and Notting Hill and the images completed the story beautifully.

 14. Anywhere, really!